kubewarden/go-policy-template/README.md

 the Bash Automated Testing System.

-The end-to-end tests are defined inside of the `e2e.bats` file and can be run via this commmand:
+The end-to-end tests are defined inside of the `e2e.bats` file and can be run via this command:

 ```shell
 make e2e-tests